CallMiner's 2024 CX Landscape Report is here! |Download today

 On the other hand, there’s a 15% decrease in customer satisfaction every time a customer has to contact the company for the same issue.

-Improving FCR can also boost customer retention.
+Improving first call resolution can also boost customer retention and customer experience.
 Research from Accenture showed that 67% of customers said they’d stay with a company that addressed a customer service issue in a single interaction.
 However, nearly one-fourth of customers (23%) are likely to discontinue doing business with a company if their call is unresolved.

 FCR can impact operating costs, too.
 Because a higher FCR means your agents are resolving customer service inquiries faster, call centers can realize a 1% decrease in operating costs for every 1% increase in FCR.

-In addition to customer satisfaction, improving contact center FCR is directly related to improved agent performance, and therefore increased efficiency and business performance.
+In addition to customer satisfaction, improving call center FCR is directly related to improved agent performance, and therefore increased efficiency and business performance.

 Challenges of improving first call resolution